Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Annual March 1 post; Stormtrack relaunch; STL winter events

 It's that time of year again!
 I'm a little late this time in making my annual meteorological spring blog post, but I've been very busy with many different projects and just haven't had the time to do it earlier.
 After a particularly brutal winter mainly along and east of the Mississippi River, the light is finally at the end of the tunnel.
 Today, we begin a warmup that *should* be a permanent end to this relentless barrage of Arctic air intrustions and frequent snow/ice events.
 Although models don't show any severe weather setups (or even decent thunderstorms) on the horizon, at the very least we are finally seeing daily temps at or above the low 50s (F) for as far out as long range models can reasonably be trusted.
 Short bursts of winter storms can still happen of course into early or even mid-April, but any of those should be brief one-day-or-less things in an overall increasingly warmer spring pattern.

-Car crash caught on tape at the Loughborough exit of I-55 at Carondelet (south of downtown) during a light dusting of snow on March 4:
+March 4 St. Louis snow: Car crash caught on tape at the Loughborough exit of I-55 at Carondelet (south of downtown) during a light dusting of snow: